-Correct answer: King Arthur
+Who is the child looking down on?

-- Explain that they will need to find the correct words in the text and copy out the words for D onto the answer line provided.
-Allow pupils time to think.
-Discuss their suggestions.
-Let the pupils fill in the answer in their booklets. - Tell the pupils to continue reading the information about living in castles and then answer the questions on pages 10 to 13 on their own.
-Remind them to think carefully about the answers they give on the answer lines and which boxes they tick.
+You need to write your answer for question d on the answer line provided.

+• Allow pupils time to think.
+You should then discuss their selections, noting different ways of expressing the correct answer and explaining that it is perfectly acceptable to use different words to explain the same idea.
+Let the pupils fill in the answer in their booklets.

+You now have 10 minutes to finish reading the poem and answer the questions on pages 14 to 16 on your own.
+You should think carefully about the answers you give on the answer lines and which boxes you tick.

-After approximately 10 minutes ask pupils to turn to page 14 of the booklet.
+After approximately 10 minutes ask pupils to turn to page 18 of the booklet.

-Winter Parcel

-Winter Parcel does not have a list of 'Useful words' or any practice questions.
+Instructions for reading text 3: World of Water

-• Tell the pupils to turn to page 14 of the booklet.
-Tell them that they have 10 minutes to read the poem and answer the questions on pages 14 to 17.

-What to do at the end of the test

-- Follow your school's procedure for collecting and storing the pupils' test scripts. - If any pupil needs a transcript, complete it with the pupil at the end of the test, under test conditions.
+What to say at the start of reading text 3 Read out the name of the text to the pupils.
+World of Water You need to look at the useful words on page 18.
+Talk about the letters and the sounds in each of the words to ensure that the pupils will recognise each of them when they meet them in the text.
+Ensure that the pupils understand the meaning of the vocabulary.
+World of Water does not have any practice questions.
+You need to turn to page 19 of the booklet now.
+You have 10 minutes to read the information and answer the questions on pages 19 to 21.
+What to do at the end of the test Follow your school's procedure for collecting and storing the pupils' test scripts.
+If any pupil needs a transcript, complete it with the pupil at the end of the test, under test conditions.
 Particular care should be taken to ensure accurate transcriptions are made and the pupil's answers are not corrected or amended.

-Marking the tests

-Use the key stage 1 test mark schemes to mark the tests, following both the general guidance and any specific guidance for each question.
+Marking the tests Use the key stage 1 English reading test mark schemes to mark the tests, following both the general guidance and any specific guidance for each question.